AlexFrolovDev/cemento_table/README.md

-**Data structure in the requirements pdf was very confusing, too much time took to just adjust it to image provided and 'schema' in text**
+**Data structure in the requirements pdf was very confusing, too much time took to just adjust it to image provided and 'schema' in text

-### Data is generated LOCALLY IN RUNTIME, hence sluggish behavior of the App.
-Should be fetched from remote server or local json file if it's a big deal

 ### What's implemented